spaaacey/DGHA/README.md

-# Ruffurees - DGHA App
+# Place rating app for dog guide handlers

-A flutter app that allows guide dog owners to rate places according to its accessibility for assistance dogs.
+A mobile app for guide dog handlers to find and review accessible venues.

-## Installation
+## Install the app (deprecated)

+This was written when the app was deployed for user testing

 ### Android

 #### 1. Download the APK